asyade/mc-map-export-bot/README.md

 ## Config
 The configuration format is pretty simple we're just defining a zone and the bot will do the rest.
-> Coordonates are exprimated in chunk, divid normale coordonate by 16
 ```json
 {
     "zone": {